A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

-To showcase the difference between employing a simple DRL algorithm from two frameworks, we performed some additional analysis of the hyperparameters offered by Stable-baselines and Tensorforce regarding the DQN algorithm and conducted some experiments.
-Here are our findings: \begin{itemize} \item Stable-baselines3 provides a total of \textbf{25 hyperparameters} while Tensorforce provides \textbf{22 hyperparameters}. \item Table \ref{tab:DQN algorithm hyperparameters: differences between Stable-baselines3 and Tensorforce} describes for Stable-baselines3 and Tensorforce, the hyperparameters that differ from each other.
-An interesting hyperparameter is the \textit{variable noise} from Tensorforce, that adds Gaussian noise \cite{such2017deep} to all trainable variables as an exploration strategy.
-Adding noise to DRL agents during training has shown to improve their exploration of the environment and their gains of reward throughout training \cite{fortunato2017noisy}. \item We consider the \textit{variable noise=0.5} as an additional hyperparameter for the DQN algorithm from Tensorforce.
+An interesting hyperparameter is the \textit{variable noise} from Tensorforce, which adds Gaussian noise \cite{such2017deep} to all trainable variables as an exploration strategy.
+Adding noise to DRL agents during training has been shown to improve their exploration of the environment and their gains of reward throughout training \cite{fortunato2017noisy}. \item We consider the \textit{variable noise=0.5} as an additional hyperparameter for the DQN algorithm from Tensorforce.
 Therefore, we collected the number of detected bugs and average reward of the DQN agent from Tensorforce for $50,000$ steps of training on the Block Maze game.
 Figures \ref{fig:dqn_var_noise} and \ref{fig:dqn_reward_var_noise} show that the DQN agent from Tensorforce is able to detect more bugs than initially (see Figure \ref{fig:Figure_DQNS-BUGS} and \ref{fig:Figure_DQNS-AVERAGE-REWARD}), with more gained reward.